What We Believe

 Objectives

-- Develop unique treatment plans to allow students to progress through the curriculum successfully.
+- Develop and implement Individual Treatment Plans which identify the unique needs and goals of each student to allow them to progress through the curriculum successfully.